-Dr. Schenkein joined Agios in August 2009 as the Chief Executive Officer and has been a hematologist and medical oncologist for more than 20 years.
-He currently serves as an adjunct attending physician in hematology at Tufts Medical Center and is a member of the board of directors for the Biotechnology Industry Organization (BIO).
-Prior to joining Agios, Dr. Schenkein was the senior vice president, clinical hematology/oncology, at Genentech, Inc., where he was responsible for leading the medical and scientific strategies for their BioOncology portfolio.
+Dr. Schenkein joined Agios in August 2009 as the Chief Executive Officer and a member of our Board of Directors and has been a hematologist and medical oncologist for more than 20 years.
+He currently serves as an adjunct attending physician in hematology at Tufts Medical Center and is a member of the board of directors for the Biotechnology Industry Organization, the world’s largest biotechnology trade association, a position he has held since 2012.
+Prior to joining Agios, from March 2006 to July 2009, Dr. Schenkein was the senior vice president, clinical hematology/oncology, at Genentech, Inc., a pharmaceutical company, where he was responsible for numerous successful oncology drug approvals and leading the medical and scientific strategies for their BioOncology portfolio.
 While at Genentech, he served as an adjunct clinical professor of medical oncology at Stanford University School of Medicine.
-Prior to joining Genentech, he served as the senior vice president of clinical research at Millennium Pharmaceuticals, overseeing the clinical development of Velcade, a first-in-class cancer therapy now approved to treat multiple myeloma and non-Hodgkins lymphoma.
-Dr. Schenkein spent 17 years in academic and clinical medicine as an attending physician in hematology oncology at Tufts Medical Center in Boston, where he was an associate professor and held the position of director of the Cancer Center.
-Dr. Schenkein holds a B.A. in chemistry from Wesleyan University and an M.D. from the State University of New York Upstate Medical School.
+Prior to joining Genentech, he served as the senior vice president of clinical research at Millennium Pharmaceuticals, Inc. (a wholly-owned subsidiary of Takeda Pharmaceuticals Company Limited), overseeing the clinical development and worldwide approval of Velcade®, a first-in-class cancer therapy now approved to treat multiple myeloma and non-Hodgkins lymphoma.
+He currently serves on the board of directors of Foundation Medicine, Inc., bluebird bio, Inc., and Blueprint Medicines Inc. Dr. Schenkein holds a B.A. in chemistry from Wesleyan University and an M.D. from the State University of New York Upstate Medical School.

-Dr. Biller joined Agios as Chief Scientific Officer in 2010, with more than 25 years of drug discovery and development experience.
-Most recently, he was vice president and head of global discovery chemistry at the Novartis Institutes for Biomedical Research (NIBR).
+Dr. Biller joined Agios as Chief Scientific Officer in September 2010, with more than 25 years of drug discovery and development experience.
+Most recently, from 2003 to September 2010, he was vice president and head of global discovery chemistry at the Novartis Institutes for Biomedical Research (NIBR).
 Prior to that, Dr. Biller held the positions of vice president, pharmaceutical candidate optimization at the Bristol Myers Squibb (BMS) Pharmaceutical Research Institute and executive director of drug discovery chemistry for the BMS research site in Lawrenceville, NJ.
 Among his other key leadership positions at BMS, Dr. Biller was the executive director of metabolic diseases chemistry.
-He contributed to robust pipelines at both BMS and Novartis, culminating in one medicine launched worldwide (Onglyza for the treatment of Type 2 diabetes) and three additional drugs reaching Phase 3 clinical development.
-Dr. Biller earned a B.S. degree in chemistry at MIT, a Ph.D. in organic chemistry at Caltech and was an NIH Postdoctoral Fellow at Columbia University in natural product synthesis.
+He contributed to robust pipelines at both BMS and Novartis, culminating in two medicines launched worldwide (Onglyza® for the treatment of Type 2 diabetes and Juxtapid® for familial hypercholestrolemia) and three additional drugs reaching Phase 3 clinical development.
+Dr. Biller earned a B.S. in chemistry at MIT, a Ph.D. in organic chemistry at Caltech and was an NIH Postdoctoral Fellow at Columbia University in natural product synthesis.

-Mr. Goddard joined Agios in July 2010 and brings more than 10 years of experience in emerging private and public platform-based biopharmaceutical companies.
-Prior to joining Agios, Mr. Goddard worked from 2004 – 2010 at Archemix, a privately held biopharmaceutical company, where he most recently served as the vice president of finance.
+Mr. Goddard joined Agios in July 2010 as vice president, finance, and possesses more than 10 years of experience in emerging private and public platform-based biopharmaceutical companies.
+Prior to joining Agios, Mr. Goddard worked from 2004 to 2010 at Archemix,where he most recently served as the vice president of finance.
 During his time at Archemix he oversaw all aspects of financial operations.
 Prior to Archemix, he was the corporate controller of ImmunoGen, Inc., a publicly traded oncology-focused biopharmaceutical company.
-During his time at ImmunoGen, Mr. Goddard was responsible for external financial reporting, financial planning and tax compliance, and initiated the company's SOX compliance efforts.
-Earlier in his career, he was an audit supervisor within the Technology, Communication and Entertainment group of Ernst & Young and an audit manager at Feeley & Driscoll.
+During his time at ImmunoGen, Mr. Goddard was responsible for external financial reporting, financial planning and tax compliance, and initiated the company's Sarbanes-Oxley compliance efforts.
+Earlier in his career, he was an audit supervisor within the Technology, Communication and Entertainment group of Ernst & Young, LLP and an audit manager at Feeley & Driscoll, P.C..
 Mr. Goddard is a graduate of Bentley College, where he earned a B.S. in accountancy, and a certified public accountant in the state of Massachusetts.